Lucas Raymond Reaches 100 NHL Goals in Detroit's Comeback Win

 Photo: Ryan Sun/AP/TT

-The match started strongly from a Swedish perspective, but then for Toronto's part.
+The ice hockey match started strongly from a Swedish perspective, but first for Toronto's part.
 After less than three played minutes of the first period, Gävle son Calle Järnkrok managed to get in the match's first goal.

-When the first period was over, it still looked promising for Toronto, which then led 2–0.
+When the first period was over, it still looked promising for the away team Toronto, which then led 2–0.

-At the same time, Penguins saw themselves beaten by New York Rangers 6-1 when the teams met in Pittsburgh.
-The first goal for New York Rangers was set after just over eight minutes by Swedish Mika Zibanejad, who could finally break his duck.
+New York Rangers crushed Pittsburgh with 6–1 on away ground.
+The first goal for Rangers was set after just over eight minutes by Mika Zibanejad, who could finally break his zero.

-It's always nice to make the season's first goal and avoid thinking about it more, says Zibanejad to Sportbladet.
+It's always nice to get to make the season's first goal and avoid thinking about it more, says Zibanejad to Aftonbladet.

-Penguins equalized at the beginning of the second period, but then saw themselves completely overrun.
+Pittsburgh equalized at the beginning of the second period, but then got to see themselves completely overrun.

-A very nice win, it felt very good to get revenge for the loss to Penguins in the premiere, says Zibanejad.
+A very nice win, it felt very good to get revenge for the loss against Penguins in the premiere, says Zibanejad.

 Loading related articles...